Published: January 22, 2026

 The U.S. Department of State has assessed Montevideo as being a CRITICAL-threat location for crime directed at or affecting official U.S. government interests.

-The U.S. Department of State has included a Crime “C” Indicator on the Travel Advisory for Uruguay, indicating that there may be widespread violent crime and/or organized crime present in the country, and/or that local law enforcement may have limited ability to respond to serious crimes.
+The U.S. Department of State has included a Crime “C” Indicator on the Travel Advisory for Uruguay, indicating that widespread violent or organized crime is present in areas of the country; local law enforcement may have limited ability to respond to serious crimes.

 During the summer tourism season, certain types of crime will typically migrate with the population to other popular vacation destinations (e.g., Punta del Este, Colonia del Sacramento).
 Criminals prey on targets of opportunity: tourists openly carrying valuables, motorists stopped at traffic lights with valuables visible within the vehicle, vacant homes, and unattended parked vehicles.
 Criminals operate in all parts of Montevideo, including popular tourist areas such as Ciudad Vieja, Avenida 18 de Julio, Plaza Independencia, and Mercado del Puerto, as well as other high-traffic areas within the country.
 Police increase patrols during periods of high tourist activity in these areas, especially during the visits of cruise liners in the summer.
 Police have also greatly increased traffic and security camera networks in Montevideo, Canelones, Colonia and Maldonado which have allowed the police to operate greater traffic controls and surveillance support in high crime, high violence areas.